RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #803, #804, #805

+Played around with mapping my xbox controller with `ahk` so I can access macros while using my controller.
+I had to fix a few things in the fuzzy finding script and allow `left` and `right` arrow keys and `enter` to work on the fuzzy finder, but now they do and I should be able to do more fancy things in the future.
+Next big thing I want to do is setup the ability to search for a property to change in a device and then change it to a particular value... in particular transmitters and receivers.
+Should be a fun exploration tomorrow.

 ## #802

 Went back to FN for a little bit and switched over to using PC.
 Now I need some